FOREX-Dollar firm post-Fed, franc eyed for intervention

 That prodded U.S. bond yields lower, but the overall picture, of a steadily improving U.S. economy while Europe and Japan remain mired in crisis, was left firmly intact.

-"For us, its the growth and yield differentials that are most important," Morgan Stanley's Stannard said.
+"For us, its the growth and yield differentials that are most important," said Ian Stannard, head of European FX strategy with Morgan Stanley in London.

 MOSCOW, March 26 Russian police detained opposition leader Alexei Navalny in central Moscow on Sunday at a rally which Navalny had called to protest against corruption.